Uncover the rich treasures of American History

 - Cheer on patriots who stood for freedom and justice ... and evaluate America's missteps with open eyes.

-- Watch your children read, write, discuss and grow as students.
+- Watch your children read, write, discuss and grow as students with this American history curriculum.

 Overview of the History

-Sonlight's 100 American History program offers a fascinating look at the ups and downs of the nation's past.
+Sonlight's 120 American History course offers a fascinating look at the ups and downs of the nation's past.
 As your children transition to independent learning, they will examine the events, people, and debates that molded the United States.

-So the spine of the program is stellar.
+So the spine of the course is stellar.
 Yes.
-But to expand on Hakim, the Instructor's Guide has something like 300 more pages of notes and articles.
+But to expand on Hakim, the Instructor's Guide has around 300 more pages of notes and articles.
 These offer counter-arguments to some of Hakim's views.
 With A History of US and the IG combined, you have an extraordinary tool to help your children think about, and understand, American History.

 And there are 17 more history books to enjoy!